 Pets help us establish routines

 Most pets require a stable routine of feeding, cleaning and exercise, giving us purpose and motivation.
-Having daily routines has been found to benefit mental health, improving cognitive functioning and even decreasing the likelihood of developing major depression and bipolar disorder.
+Having daily routines has been found to benefit mental health, improving cognitive function and even decreasing the likelihood of developing major depression and bipolar disorder.

 Pets can help boost immune function